Terms and Conditions

 This is why we ask that the Client provides all the required information in advance.
 On any occasion where progress cannot be made with the Client’s website because we have not been given the required information in the agreed time frame, and we are delayed as result, we reserve the right to impose a surcharge of up to 25% of the Charges.
 If the Services involve Search Engine Optimisation we need the text content for the Client’s site in advance so that the SEO can be planned and completed efficiently.

-If the Client agrees to provide us with the required information and subsequently fail to do within one week of project commencement we reserve the right to close the project and the balance remaining becomes payable immediately.
-Simply put, do not give us the go ahead to start until you are ready to do so.
+If the Client agrees to provide us with the required information and subsequently fail to do it within one week of project commencement we reserve the right to close the project and the balance remaining becomes payable immediately.
+Simply put, do not give us the go-ahead to start until you are ready to do so.

 NOTE: Text content must be delivered as a Microsoft Word, Google Doc, email (or similar) document with the pages in the supplied document representing the content of the relevant pages on your website.
 These pages must have the same titles as the agreed website pages.
 Contact us if you need clarification on this.